Company Overview of Novo Nordisk, Inc.

 Founded in 1982

-Novo Nordisk Receives FDA Approval for Tresiba® (insulin degludec injection) for Adults with Type 1 and Type 2 Diabetes
+Novo Nordisk Receives FDA Approval of OZEMPIC® (semaglutide) Injection for the Treatment of Adults with Type 2 Diabetes